 The purpose of a Disability Inclusion Profile meeting and process

 The profile is a strengths-based tool used to identify a student’s strengths, needs, and the educational adjustments required to enable their participation at school.
 The profile is completed through a structured meeting with the student’s student support group (SSG) and led by a trained facilitator.
-The profile can be completed in primary, secondary or specialist settings.
 During the profile meeting, the SSG will work through the sections of the Disability Inclusion Profile.
 The sections include:

 - student’s strengths, interests and motivations, aspirations and student voice

-- student’s functional needs, across a range of school related activities
+- student’s functional needs, across 31 school related activities

 - adjustments to the learning environment.

 The profile includes sections related to the student’s strengths and educational aspirations, their functional needs across a range of educational activities, and the adjustments required to enable them to participate in their education.
-The facilitator will support meeting participants to discuss and agree the level of adjustment being provided or required for the student to participate in each of the profile’s 31 educational related activities, across 6 domains.
-Refer to: Disability Inclusion Profile .
+The facilitator will support meeting participants to discuss and agree to the being provided or required for the student to participate in each of the profile’s 31 educational related activities, across 6 functional needs domains.
+Refer to: .
 The facilitator will ask participants to identify the order in which they would prefer to work through the profile.

 The profile and surrounding process provides the SSG with a deeper understanding of a student’s functional needs and the supports required to meet those needs.
 A SSG is most appropriate for working through the profile as it brings together the people with the most knowledge of the student and their schooling.